It looked like curtains for the crew of the lumbering Spectre gunship as the surface-to-air missiles closed in for the kill.

 “Ed’s the champ,” I said.
 “Undefeated.”
 Thirteen troops owed him their lives.
 What more could anyone say?

 —Henry Zeybel flew 772 C-130 sorties in Vietnam and 158 AC-130 missions in Laos and Cambodia.
 He was awarded the Silver Star, eight Distinguished Flying Crosses and 19 Air Medals.
 He served a third tour as the Special Operations Forces liaison officer.

-Originally published in the April 2009 issue of Vietnam Magazine.
-To subscribe, click here.
+This feature was originally published in the April 2009 issue of Vietnam Magazine.
+Don’t miss an issue, subscribe!